 Rita Allen Cassel’s first marriage was to Charles Robert Allen, Jr., a financier and investment banker, and founder of Allen & Company.
 She remarried to Milton Cassel in 1956.

-Upon her death, Milton Cassel assumed the presidency of the Rita Allen Foundation until he died in 2004.
+Upon her death in 1968, Milton Cassel assumed the presidency of the Rita Allen Foundation until he died in 2004.